telerik/blazor-docs/getting-started/vs-integration/convert-project-wizard.md

 ### Error Screen

-If you see an error screen in the wizard, make sure that the actual Blazor application is selected in the Solution Explorer.
-This is most common with WebAssembly types of applications as they consist of a server and shared projects by default, and only the client project is the actual Blazor app that needs the Telerik components.
+If you see an error screen in the wizard, make sure that you have selected the UI project in the Solution Explorer.
+For example, the Issue can occur in WebAssembly apps as they can include a Server and Shared projects, and only the Client project is the actual Blazor UI app that needs the Telerik components.

 Some specific project settings can also cause an exception during conversion.
 The fastest solution is to [manually configure the project for the Telerik components]({%slug getting-started/what-you-need%}).